Contact

 The reforms of these statutes will be carried out in an extraordinary session of the General Assembly convened for that purpose.
 The request for changes to the statutes may be presented by the General Assembly, by the Board of Directors or by a minimum of five National Groups.

-The President will send the proposals to the Statutes and Regulations Commission, who will evaluate them and recommend if appropriate.
+The President will send the proposals to the Statutes and Regulations Commission, which will evaluate them and recommend whether they are appropriate.
 If appropriate, the Board of Directors will call an Extraordinary General Assembly.

 CHAPTER FOURTEEN